-The role of chief financial officers CFOs at organizations with private fleets has evolved, and today’s CFOs are being asked to provide more and more information.
+The role of chief financial officers (CFOs) at organizations with private fleets has evolved, and today’s CFOs are being asked to provide more and more information.

 Penske Truck Leasing can help CFOs consolidate information, mitigate risk and control costs.
 Here’s how:

-Penske’s billing and record keeping provides easy-to-understand information that can be pulled up with a few clicks of a mouse.
+Penske’s billing and record keeping provide easy-to-understand information that can be pulled up with a few clicks of a mouse.
 This information is particularly useful in the event of an audit or if additional details are needed.

 Expenses associated with a full-service lease are established in advance, giving CFOs reliable financial information for forecasting.
 Leasing can also free up capital that companies can use to grow other parts of their business.

 In addition to providing fixed costs that eliminate unknowns, Penske Truck Leasing can further mitigate risk by providing reliable, well-maintained equipment.
 That reduces the risk of roadside failures, safety violations and crashes caused by underperforming equipment.
 Penske also offers a variety of safety technology for Class 8 tractors that can improve operations and further mitigate risk.

 Penske Truck Leasing helps companies manage the regulatory compliance aspect of Class 8 trucks.
 Penske’s maintenance program minimizes the risk of roadside inspection violations and information on maintenance is readily available in the event of a Department of Transportation (DOT) audit.
 Penske can also assist with licensing, further reducing the regulatory burden on private fleets.